 The best organizations create a sound support system around a new hire to teach cultural fitment, adopt values, assign mentors for guidance, make resources available for job performance, and regular feedback meetings by managers for appreciation, improvements, etc. It’s famously said – People join companies but leave managers.
 The managers also need to be sensitized to new hire requirements and give impetus to grooming – nurturing their enthusiasm and honoring skills for a better career path.

 The probation periods may vary from industry to job role, depending on the organization and industry practices.
-Usual industry practice has offered a probation period range of three to six months.
+Usual industry practice has offered a probationary period range of three to six months.
 However, due to job complexities, high level of training requirements, etc., companies may also offer probation for up to one year as mutually agreed-upon contractual terms.
 However, organizations may choose to end your probation period early based on your excellent performance.

-The CTC offered during a probation period may not include some components of compensation, perks, and benefits.
+The CTC offered during a probationary period may not include some components of compensation, perks, and benefits.
 It may reduce your take-home salary.
 In the case of BPOs, night allowance is not provided to employees during the training period.
 Benefits such as medical insurance, stock options, etc., may be provided only after becoming a permanent employee.
-The employee would get entitled to perks and benefits when they complete the probationary period successfully and then get confirmed for employment.
+The employee would get entitled to perks and benefits when they complete the probation period successfully and then get confirmed for employment.

 The policy of leaves vastly differs within organizations.
 The grant of leaves depends upon a policy influenced by its company culture and values.